Praveena1204/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: PREETHI D
+Developed by: PRAVEENA A
-RegisterNumber:  212224040250
+RegisterNumber: 212224040247
 */
 ```
 ```